 Some people have done so, but depending on the number of drives that you have in operation and how resource intensive your gaming is, you may experience degradation of performance at some point.
 With this level of resources at your disposal, you will likely have to experiment to see what works.

 Effective capacity is calculated from the frequency and quality of your submitted deadlines.
 If you have only been mining for a few hours, it will take some additional time for your actual capacity to be realized.
 Your effective capacity on a pool will fluctuate (typically plus or minus 5% but sometimes up to 10%).
 Setting a maximum reported deadline on some pools will lead to a better calculation of your effective capacity.
 Revisit this setting periodically for best results.

 If you have overlapping plots, your effective capacity will be lower than expected.

-It is recommended that you dedicate your GPU to either the task of plotting or to the task of mining rather than trying to do both at the same time.
+It is recommended that you dedicate your GPU solely to the task of plotting while plotting.
+I you attempt to mine other coins with our GPU simultaneously, the plot files that you create ma be corrupt.
 Plotting is by design a temporary activity.
-You should probably suspend mining until the task of plotting is complete.
+You should probably suspend mining other coins until the task of plotting is complete.

 Mining Hardware Questions

 If I use SSDs (solid state drives) would I earn more?

 No. Because mining success is based approximately on 95% plot file capacity and only 5% related to the time it takes to read the plot files, and because SSDs are currently so much more expensive than regular drives, it is far more profitable to invest in regular drives with a lower price per terabyte.
 A popular starting point is an external 8 Terabyte drive from Western Digital or Seagate.
 The difference in price between these drives and a more expensive SSD would be better invested in buying Burstcoin directly from one of the exchanges.

 Why do some drives take longer to plot?